RAFTING and HIKING the GRAND CANYON

 Day 8.
 October 13.

 Ross Wheeler.
-At mile 108.3 is this boat abandoned in 1915 and still sitting in the rocks at the bottom of the South Bass Trail.
+At mile 108.3, there is a boat abandoned in 1915 and still sitting in the rocks at the bottom of the South Bass Trail.

 Hike: North Bass Trail.
 Mile 108.2, river right

 An easy 2.5 miles from the river to Bass Camp and the usual turnaround.
 Climb north to a pass 650’ above the river and have great views in 30 minutes.
-Then go down to Shinumo Creek, and walk along the creek crossing several times (difficult or even impossible in high water).
+Then go down to Shinumo Creek and walk along the creek, crossing it several times (which can be difficult or even impossible in high water).
 Reach Bass Camp (in 1890, William Bass established a tourist camp and guided hunters mined asbestos and copper and later built a trans-canyon trail and cable car across the river).
 The creek is a trickle with lovely narrows.
 In 2 more miles is White Canyon.
-Or continue up Shinumo Creek to Flint Creek or Modred Abyss or 12 miles to the rim.
+Or continue up Shinumo Creek to Flint Creek or Modred Abyss, or 12 miles to the rim.

 Bass Mine in Hakatai Canyon at mile 111.5, river right.
 Asbestos hazard.